 - Vocabulary – Have your students describe the insects/animals by attributes.
 Sort the insects and animals into two category groups.
 Or classify the objects by the insects/animals that can fly/have wings vs. those that crawl.

-- Basic Concepts – Target the concepts in/out, above/below, and next to with the insects and animals in the bin.
+- Basic Concepts – Target the concepts in/out, above/below, and next to the insects and animals in the bin.

 Check out all my sensory bin ideas HERE.
 Need more Spring themed therapy ideas?
 Here are some blog posts that you will love with a Spring theme: